BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Related Work

-Prior meeting tools have explored a variety of environment design techniques for \textbf{conveying the task space}, i.e., the physical or digital space where work takes place and artifacts are collaboratively produced~\cite{Buxton2009}.
-Commercial tools like Teams and Zoom enable screen-sharing capabilities to display digital task spaces (e.g., slideshows, shared documents), which are rendered alongside users' videos in a grid-based layout.
-MirrorBlender~\cite{Gronbaek-CHI21} enables blending the person and task space through ``mirrors'' (i.e., translucent representations of users' video feeds and shared screens) that can be layered on top of each other to enable more natural interaction techniques for hybrid collaboration (e.g., using hand gestures to interact with shared content).
-Conveying physical task spaces (e.g., for learning hands-on skills~\cite{Kumaravel-UIST19} or practicing music~\cite{Cai-CHI21}) is an ongoing challenge with commercial video-conferencing tools, often requiring users to implement custom hardware setups to capture their physical surroundings~\cite{Junuzovic-CHI12, Labrie-GROUP22}.
-To mitigate this, ThingShare~\cite{Hu-CHI23-ThingShare} and VideoPlay~\cite{follmerVideoPlayPlayful2010} enable users to scan physical objects and manipulate them as digital representations during video calls.
+\paragraph{\textnormal{\textbf{Establishing a Shared Context.}}} A primary role of meeting environments is creating a shared frame of reference for distributed users.
+We observed three design strategies (Fig.~\ref{fig:rel-work-env-composition}A): displaying users within a unified meeting space, incorporating elements of physical or digital task spaces, and establishing a meeting theme.

-To \textbf{set a common theme or mood for meeting participants}, systems like Wazaam~\cite{Hunter-CHI14} and VideoPlay~\cite{follmerVideoPlayPlayful2010} introduce capture and rendering techniques for creating playful or gameful interactions, e.g., compositing children within storybook illustrations.
+Simulating co-located meetings by \textbf{rendering users' videos within a unified environment} is a popular strategy to increase distributed users' sense of co-presence~\cite{Tang-CSCW23, Hunter-CHI14}, as demonstrated both by commercial tools (e.g., Teams Together Mode, Ohyay\footnotemark[1]) and research systems (e.g., Waazam~\cite{Hunter-CHI14}, HyperMirror~\cite{Morikawa-CHI98}, BISi~\cite{OHara-TOCHI11}). \textbf{Conveying the task space}, i.e., the physical or digital space where artifacts are collaboratively produced~\cite{Buxton2009}, is critical for distributed users who would otherwise lack awareness of their collaborators' actions.
+Beyond traditional screen-sharing capabilities that display \textit{digital task spaces}, MirrorBlender's~\cite{Gronbaek-CHI21} layerable ``mirrors'' (translucent representations of users' videos and shared screens) enable more natural interactions with digital artifacts, e.g., using hands to gesture around shared content.
+Capturing \textit{physical task spaces} (e.g., for learning hands-on skills~\cite{Kumaravel-UIST19}) often requires custom hardware setups~\cite{Junuzovic-CHI12, Labrie-GROUP22}.
+To mitigate this, ThingShare~\cite{Hu-CHI23-ThingShare} enables users to scan physical objects via webcams and manipulate their digital representations.
+To \textbf{set a common theme or mood for meeting participants}, Wazaam~\cite{Hunter-CHI14} and VideoPlay~\cite{follmerVideoPlayPlayful2010} introduce capture and rendering techniques for playful interactions, e.g., compositing children within storybook illustrations.